 WHAT SETS THE RAM NCFR APART FROM THE REST?

 Circuit cowboys stay close to home to compete within their circuit and work all year to qualify for their regional circuit finals.
 Upon completing the regional circuit finals, the event winner and year-end champion qualify for the RAM National Circuit Finals in Kissimmee at Osceola Heritage Park.
 The RAM NCFR is unique compared to other PRCA sanctioned rodeos because of the amount of money up for grabs, considering the amount of qualifying contestants.
 There are not many opportunities to compete for a share of $1 million in cash and prizes with a small contestant list such as the RAM NCFR.
 With a lot on the line, the pressure is high, and every second counts!
 Cowboys push themselves and give it all they have for a chance to be named a National Champion!

 Join us in Kissimmee at the rodeo!
 The RAM National Circuit Finals will be held on April 9-10, 2021 at the Silver Spurs Arena in Osceola County.
-Contestants from across the United States, Mexico, and Canada can be seen competing in the seven traditional rodeo events: bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping, barrel racing, and bull riding!
+Contestants from across the United States can be seen competing in the seven traditional rodeo events: bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping, barrel racing, and bull riding!
 Purchase tickets today to witness history in the making!